-With their brown bag and red star logo, Macy’s is one of the best known department stores in the USA.
-The iconic store was founded in 1858 and has a history that’s over 150 years long.
-It has also carved out a niche for itself in popular culture and become well known for their magnificent Thanksgiving Day Parade.
+With their brown bag and red star logo, Macy’s is one of the USA’s best-known department stores.
+The iconic store was founded in 1858 and had a history that’s over 150 years long.
+It has also carved out a niche for itself in popular culture and became well known for its magnificent Thanksgiving Day Parade.
 Today we’re bringing you some fun facts about the retail giant that will change the way you think of your favorite department store.

 9. 22 Restaurants

 Macy’s in Herald Square is large enough to house s full of 22 restaurants.
 Yes, that’s right, 22!
 When you need a break from all that exhausting shopping and bag carrying, you can grab a bit at any of the department store’s many eateries.
 From burgers and salads to Italian food and fresh juices, you’ll be spoilt for choice.
 Stella 34 Trattoria is a particularly well known modern Italian restaurant located in Macy’s.
 Together, all the restaurants can accommodate 1,100 people at a time.

 8. The First Liquor license in New York City

 The roaring twenties summon imaged glittering lights, charming flapper girls, and a rapidly rising New York City.
 But the Prohibition era’s most notorious elements were probably bootleggers (not unlike Jay Gatsby in F. Scott Fitzgerald’s famous novel The Great Gatsby).
 But when Prohibition ended, the city’s first liquor license was issued to R.H.
 Macy & Co.
 We’ll raise our glass to that!